Writing data to Yandex Object Storage

 For a list of supported data formats and compression algorithms, see Supported write formats.

-Connections are a convenient way to write data when prototyping or initially configuring data writing.
-To write data to a bucket, create a connection to Object Storage and then use the following SQL statement:
+Writing via connections is a convenient option for prototyping and initial setup.
+To write data to a bucket, create a connection to Object Storage and use the following SQL statement:

 INSERT INTO <connection>.<path>